jkedra/jkedra.github.io/_drafts/cntlm.md

 from the configuration.

 There is a command to create encrypted passwords `cntlm -H`.
-But I found it not working good:
+But I found it not working well:

     [root@test1 ~]# cntlm -H
     Password: